-The pastoral care of International and European students is central to the work of the International Office.
-The team of staff are responsible for providing support and guidance for students on a number of issues including practical advice on issues such as Finance, accommodation and dealing with homesickness.
+The Senior International Support officer is responsible for providing support and guidance for students on a number of issues including practical advice on issues such as Finance, accommodation and dealing with homesickness.
 However, we also offer professional counselling and welfare services, located within the Student Services Department, that are available to all students, and are founded on the principle that no problem is too big or too small to share.

 When you enrol as a student at our university you are provided with your own account that gives you access to the internet, student email and university e-learning environment and resources.
-The international office and other university support departments will communicate to you through your student email account from time to time.
+Student Services and other university support departments will communicate to you through your student email account from time to time.
 IT and Wi-Fi facilities are available at various locations across all our campuses.

-If you wish to speak to someone in the International Office please contact our Senior International Student Support Officer, Gruffydd Owen by email firstname.lastname@example.org or mobile 07951231286
+If you wish to speak to someone contact our Senior International Student Support Officer, Gruffydd Owen by email email@example.com or mobile 07951231286

 Health and Insurance